Outrider raises $53 million to develop autonomous truck technology

 But Outrider is betting its holistic solution — and its team of over 75 employees, 50 of which are engineers hailing from Nvidia, Tesla, iRobot, Lockheed Martin, GM’s Cruise Automation, the U.S. Armed Forces, Carnegie Mellon, Georgia Tech, Purdue, Princeton, Johns Hopkins, and Northwestern — will set it apart from the pack.

 “Outrider is introducing the transformational technology required for large, logistics-dependent enterprises to keep pace,” said 8VC founding partner Jake Medwell.
 “We consider hundreds of investment opportunities in the logistics space every year.
 Our decision to be an early investor in Outrider was an easy one.
-Andrew’s vision and plan for the industry are highly compelling and he’s mobilized an unmatched team to execute.”
+Andrew’s vision and plan for the industry are highly compelling, and he’s mobilized an unmatched team to execute.”